gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 confederated with him to effect his purpose.
 Raymond had also made his whole army swear to bring all their plunder into a common stock, and divide it fairly among themselves, reserving the prince's share.

-## Chapter XI: Description of Hervey.
+## Chapter XI: Description of Hervey

 Hervey was a tall and handsome man, with grey and rather prominent eyes, a pleasant look, fine features, and a command of polished language.
 His neck was so long and slender that it seemed scarcely